bteger508/secure-sms-chat-plugin/Documentation/Development.md

 Once running UI should be available at http://localhost:8080/

+## Developing SMS and Email Features

+Before you can develop SMS or Email features for the application, you will need to replace the API keys stored in appsettings.json and appsettings.Development.json with your own keys.

+API Keys Needed:
+1. Twilio
+2. SendGrid

+### Registering for a Twilio account

+You can register for a twilio account at https://www.twilio.com/.
+When you create an account the website gives you an API Key and Account Sid.
+You will also need to purchase a phone number through twilio.
+The documentation for this on the website is excellent.
+In appsettings.json and appsettings.Development.json, replace the values in the "TwilioAccountDetails" object with your account Sid, API key, and twilio phone number.

 ## Testing

 Secure sms chat plugin uses xunit for unit testing the API and cypress for testing the GUI.
 To run cypress tests, open the repo in your terminal: